-How to encourage your toddler to play by himself Whenever you can, try to help your toddler combine their new motor skills and fierce independence (“Myself!
+Whenever you can, try to help your toddler combine their new motor skills and fierce independence (“Myself!
 Self!”) by taking some time and letting them flip on the switch for the bathroom fan, stir the pancake batter, pick out a shirt or soap up their hands.
 Other surprising things toddlers can totally (OK, slowly and messily) do on their own or with minimal help include pouring themselves a drink using a small pitcher, eating with a spoon and putting on their own coat and shoes.
 All of this usually requires superhuman patience on your part, but developing the “Me do!” skills is an important part of them feeling confident and developing a positive self-identity.

 Active songs, where you tie together words and actions, are usually a winner, too, plus they help your toddler develop coordination, language and memory, all in one fun energetic package.
 With or without music, they love to repeat actions that they’ve already got down, like turning in circles, jumping off a low step and bending at the knees.